-What Are the Components of an Appraisal?
+What Is an Appraisal?

-Once the site has been inspected, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Analyzing Comparable Sales

 Appraisers can tell you a lot about the neighborhoods in which they appraise.
 They innately understand the value of specific features to the residents of that area.
 Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the subject in question.
 Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to valuing features of homes in Snellville and Gwinnett, Perpetual Valuations Group can't be beat.
 The sales comparison approach to value is typically given the most weight when an appraisal is for a real estate sale.

 A third way of valuing a house is sometimes applied when a neighborhood has a measurable number of rental properties.
 In this case, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to determine the current value.